 - Insight days at Deloitte.
 These are one-day events consisting of business games, team exercises and various information and skills sessions about the Deloitte culture.

 - EY Leadership Academy: a three-day residential course running three times a year, each allowing for 25 students.
 These are typically held in April, July and September.

 - PwC's Shadow a female leader programme: a chance to spend a week work shadowing a successful female leader.

-- KPMG’s first year insight programme: new for 2015, a two-day insight programme, allowing you to network and fast track through the recruitment process.
+- KPMG’s first year insight programme: a two-day insight programme, allowing you to network and fast track through the recruitment process.